andrewcameronsims/opengallery/README.md

 how the view will be used in order to filter that information to the user.
 (E.g., by triggering one rather than another view)

-In Rails, this architecture is implemented by the ActiveRecord (model), ActionController (controller), and .erb templates (view).

 ### 9. Explain the different high-level components (abstractions) in your App.

 Our application implements the high-level abstractions of MVC in terms of the pre-existing Rails conventions.
-There are additional details on this level which can be described.
+In Rails, this architecture is implemented by the ActiveRecord (model), ActionController (controller), and .erb templates (view).
 For example, we have included additional methods within our model which allow it to be sorted according to user preferences before being passed to the view.

 ### 10. Detail any third party services that your App will use.